Taxes, Agencies, and Jurisdictions

 • fed for the federal government.

-• A lowercased ISO 3166-2:US region code for a state or the District of Columbia — essentially the two-letter postal code in lowercase (ny, pa, ca, dc).
+• A lowercased ISO 3166-2:US region code for a state, the District of Columbia, or a US territory — the two-letter postal code in lowercase (ny, pa, ca, dc).

 A few behaviors are worth calling out: